hougesen/json2struct/README.md

 If json2struct isn't able to determine the type of a given element, it tries to convert it to the closest type possible.
 In most languages this will be the `Any` type of the language.

+For some languages, like Rust, this mean that the generated type definitions might not always be valid.

 ### Empty arrays

 By default empty arrays will be converted to: